-We think that it is really important to understand previous policies – how they worked, what went well and what challenges they faced.
+We think it really important to understand previous policies – how they worked, what went well and what challenges they faced.
 This is essential to help us to build on and adapt the best ideas from the past, and to avoid repeatedly falling into the same traps.
 We are publishing a series of reports to inform this work – some look back at a single policy from the past to understand what lessons can be learned, while others, such as Honourable Histories, look back across several decades of policy to see emerging patterns and trends.

 Individual Policy Reviews